Webreaper/Damselfly/README.md

     * Other integrations coming in future
 * Runs on Windows, Linux and OSX, and in Docker.
 * Built with Microsoft .Net 7, hosted Blazor WebAssembly and EFCore 7.

+## Update on Damselfly Face Recognition Support

+> Damselfly used to provide face-recognition via the Microsoft Azure Face API, which provided excellent recognition results.
+However, Microsoft have recently locked down the use of this API, meaning it is no longer practically available for anyone outside Enterprise organisations.
+This has effectively killed the use of Azure Face for Open-source projects like Damselfly.

+> For more information on this, see [this StackOverFlow question](https://stackoverflow.com/questions/73095624/unable-to-use-azure-face-api-forbidden-error).

+> I will be working to add a new offline face-recognition capability to Damselfly this year (2023) to replace the Azure Face functionality.

 ## Want to Support Damselfly?